 The jury will judge the projects according to the following aspects:

 - How well does it meet the overall aim of the Jumpthegap contest?
 Is it setting new standards for the world to follow?
 Is it an outstanding idea?
 Is it breaking new ground for the future?
-Does it an “out of the box” approach?
+Does it have an “out of the box” approach?

 - How attractive it is for a user?
 Does it look appealing, or welcoming?
 Does it look friendly to use?
 Are the benefits to the user (such as e.g.: performance, comfort, safety, ease of use, universal function and access, etc) clearly visible?